-Blenoxane, also known by its drug name, Bleomycin, is a prescription medication approved by the Food and Drug Administration (FDA) for treating Hodgkin lymphoma and non-Hodgkin lymphoma (NHL).
-Blenoxane is often combined with other drugs such as Adriamycin, Vinblastine sulfate, and corticosteroids in specific chemotherapy regimens.
+Blenoxane is a prescription medication approved by the U.S. Food and Drug Administration (FDA) for treating Hodgkin lymphoma and non-Hodgkin lymphoma.
+Blenoxane is often combined with other drugs such as doxorubicin (also known as hydroxydaunorubicin and sold as Adriamycin), vinblastine sulfate, and corticosteroids in specific chemotherapy regimens.
+Blenoxane is also known by its drug name, bleomycin.

 Blenoxane is an anticancer drug used in chemotherapy.
 Blenoxane is a member of a drug class called antitumor antibiotics.
-Blenoxane is believed to work by damaging DNA and blocking cell division in several different ways.
+Blenoxane is believed to work by interfering with DNA synthesis and blocking cell division in several ways.

 How do I take it?

 Blenoxane is usually administered as an intravenous infusion during chemotherapy treatment.